Do you want to be the financial planner or financial adviser who stands out from the crowd?

 Do you need to be RG 146 compliant?

 The Kaplan Financial Planner Level 1 program develops the essential skills and knowledge required to enter the financial planning industry.
-The course combines specialist knowledge and financial planning skills to prepare you for providing personal advice to retail clients.
+This online course combines specialist knowledge and financial planning skills to prepare you for providing personal advice to retail clients.

 Effective 1 August 2016, Kaplan Professional has modernised the Financial Planner Level 1 program to include the latest industry renowned content, and enhanced the structure and quality of assessment to meet the market demand for advisers who are innovative and agile in their thinking.

 Each subject has been revamped with relevant, practice-based assessments to encourage progressive learning and development, allowing students to build their knowledge and skills as they move through the course.

 The new Kaplan Financial Planner Level 1 program is structured into four subjects:

 The Kaplan Financial Planner Level 1 program is for people who want a career as a financial planner or financial adviser.
 It provides you with: